-The WVU Medicine Dietetic Internship Program accepts eight internship positions and typically receives about 15-25 applications from across the county.
-Applicants must:
+The WVU Medicine Dietetic Internship Program accepts eight internship positions and typically receives about 15-25 applications from across the country.

-The dietetic internship program is associated with, but is not part of West Virginia University.
-The WVU Medicine Dietetic Internship program does not regularly give credit of prior learning toward program requirements due to the specific experiences and competencies offered at our program.
+The dietetic internship program is associated with but is not part of West Virginia University.
+The WVU Medicine Dietetic Internship Program does not regularly give credit of prior learning toward internship program requirements due to the specific rotation experiences and competencies offered at our program.

 Student Selection